The Supreme Court of India.

 New Delhi: The Supreme Court on Friday recalled its unprecedented order to remove Justice Prashant Kumar of the Allahabad High Court from criminal roster till his retirement and to make him sit with a seasoned senior judge in division bench.

-Acting on a letter received from Chief Justice of India B R Gavai, a bench of Justices J B Pardiwala and R Mahadevan said its intention was not to cause embarrassment or cast aspersions on the concerned judge.
+Acting on an "undated" letter received from Chief Justice of India B R Gavai, a bench of Justices J B Pardiwala and R Mahadevan said its intention was not to cause embarrassment or cast aspersions on the concerned judge.

 "However, when the matters cross a threshold and the dignity of the institution is in peril, it becomes the constitutional duty of the court to intervene even in the appellate jurisdiction," the bench said.

-Justice Kumar faced the wrath of the Supreme Court after he allowed criminal proceedings in a case related to the non-payment of the balance amount for supply of goods, saying it would take years to recover the money in a civil suit.
+Justice Kumar faced the wrath of the Supreme Court after he allowed criminal proceedings in a case related to non payment of balance amount for supply of goods, saying it would take years to recover the money in a civil suit.

-In its August 4 order, the apex court said that passing of such absurd and erroneous orders by the HC judge is something unpardonable.
+In its August 4 order, the apex court said, passing of such absurd and erroneous orders by the HC judge is something unpardonable.

 "The Chief Justice of High Court shall immediately withdraw the present criminal determination from the concerned judge.
 The Chief Justice shall make the concerned judge sit in a division bench with a seasoned senior judge of the High Court," the bench had said.

-The court had further directed that the concerned judge would not be assigned any criminal determination till he demits office.
+The court also ordered that the concerned judge would not be assigned any criminal determination, till he demits office.

 Deleting the twin directions on a request from the CJI, the bench pointed out the High Courts are not separate islands that can be disassociated from the institution.